cataclysmbnteam/Cataclysm-BN/doc/USER_INTERFACE.md

 # User Interface

-Cataclysm: Dark Days Ahead uses ncurses, or in the case of the tiles build, an ncurses port, for user interface.
+Cataclysm: Bright Nights uses ncurses, or in the case of the tiles build, an ncurses port, for user interface.
 Window management is achieved by `ui_adaptor`, which requires a resizing callback and a redrawing callback for each UI to handle resizing and redrawing.
 Details on how to use `ui_adaptor` can be found within